 Little to no advertising space – There’s no way to include a display ad in your text messages.
 But if you do sound like a spammer though, sending your customers irrelevant junk, expect to receive an “unsubscribe” or “STOP” response.
 Just leave your display ads on the web, social media and apps.

-You’re limited to 160 characters – Most standard SMS blast marketing plans do have this limitation.
+You’re limited to 160 characters – Most standard SMS blasts do have this limitation.
 But think about it, if you’re not going to need a 1000-character text message on a regular basis because your recipients don’t like it that way, then 160 characters would suffice.

-So, are you ready to benefit from SMS marketing and accept its challenges?
+So, are you ready to benefit from an SMS blast and accept its challenges?